I currently work at the Kurt Gödel Research Center at the University of Vienna

 the RIMS Conference Proceedings.

 - Compactness of maximal eventually different families.
 (2017) 9 pages.
-Submitted.
+To appear in Bulletin of the London Mathematical Society.

 - (joint with Philipp Schlicht, Thilo Weinert and Sandra Uhlenbrock) Variations of the Lebesgue density theorem.